developerrowi/globe-frontend/README.md

 `Tailwind CSS for faster prototyping a simple UI for the assessment`

-`The search feature for product can be added later on as the backend is ready to receive queries for that`
+`The search feature for product can be added later on as the backend is ready to receive search queries `